ykkim123/ykkim123.github.io/_posts/2020-02-22-Introduction-to-Bayesian-Statistics.md

 layout: post
 title: "Introduction to Bayesian Statistics"
 date: "2020-02-22"
 description: "This post is a brief introduction to Bayesian statistics.
-Specifically, it deals with difference between Bayesian and frequentist, and how posterior distribution changes when sample size and prior distribution change."
+Specifically, it's about difference between Bayesian and frequentist, and how posterior distribution changes when sample size and prior distribution change."
 category:
   - featured
 # tags will also be used as html meta keywords.